On squarefree powers of simplicial trees: Introduction

 In the last two decades, the study of the regularity of powers of squarefree monomial ideals has become a notable trend in combinatorial commutative algebra.
 This line of research took one of its initial steps with a beautiful theorem (see \cite{CHT, K}), which states that if $I$ is a homogeneous ideal in a polynomial ring, then the function $\reg(I^k)$ is asymptotically linear.
 This result gathered the interest of many algebraists to investigate the regularity and, more generally, the minimal graded free resolution of the powers of homogeneous ideals, leading to the publication of many interesting papers on this topic.
 However, obtaining a complete understanding of the asymptotic linearity of the regularity function for arbitrary homogeneous ideals seems almost impossible, and this problem remains open even for squarefree monomial ideals.

 In this context, the study of the regularity of the squarefree powers of squarefree monomial ideals assumes an important role.
 Let $I$ be a squarefree monomial ideal.
-The $k$-th squarefree power $I^{[k]}$ of a $I$ is the ideal generated by the squarefree generators of $I^k$.
+The $k$-th squarefree power $I^{[k]}$ of $I$ is the ideal generated by the squarefree generators of $I^k$.
+The squarefree powers of $I$ provide important information on the ordinary powers of $I$.
+It is known from \cite[Lemma 4.4]{HHZ} that the multigraded minimal free resolution $I^{[k]}$ is a subcomplex of the multigraded minimal free resolution of $I^k$.
+Consequently, $\reg I^{[k]} \leq \reg I^k$, and if $I^{[k]}$ does not have a linear resolution, then $I^k$ also does not have a linear resolution.
+Another interesting aspect of the study of squarefree powers comes from their deep link with the matching theory of simplicial complexes (or hypergraphs).
 Recall that $I$ can be viewed both as an edge ideal of a hypergraph and as a facet ideal of a simplicial complex.
 In this work, we will adopt the latter terminology.
 Let $\Delta$ be a simplicial complex and $I(\Delta)$ be the facet ideal of $\Delta$.
-The squarefree powers of $I(\Delta)$ provide important information on the ordinary powers of $I(\Delta)$.
-In fact, for any simplicial complex $\Delta$, it is known from \cite[Lemma 4.4]{HHZ} that the multigraded minimal free resolution $I(\Delta)^{[k]}$ is a subcomplex of the multigraded minimal free resolution of $I(\Delta)^k$.
-Consequently, $\reg I(\Delta)^{[k]} \leq \reg I(\Delta)^k$, and if $I(\Delta)^{[k]}$ does not have a linear resolution, then $I(\Delta)^k$ does not have a linear resolution either.
-Another interesting aspect of the study of squarefree powers comes from their deep link with the matching theory of simplicial complexes (or hypergraphs).
 A matching of $\Delta$ is a set of pairwise disjoint facets of $\Delta$.
 Indeed, the generators of $I(\Delta)^{[k]}$ correspond to the matching of $\Delta$ of size $k$.
 This means that $I(\Delta)^{[k]}\neq 0$ only when $1\leq k\leq \nu(\Delta)$, where $\nu(\Delta)$ is the maximum size of a matching of $\Delta$.
 The study of squarefree powers began with \cite{BHZ} for facet ideals of 1-dimensional simplicial complexes, or simply, the edge ideals of graphs.
-Since then, several papers, including \cite{CFL, EF, EHHM, EHHM2, EH, FHH}, have been published on this topic, focusing on the squarefree powers of edge ideals of different classes of graphs.
+Since then, several papers, including \cite{CFL, EF, EHHM, EHHM2, EH, FHH, S}, have been published on this topic, focusing on the squarefree powers of edge ideals of different classes of graphs.

 Inspired by this, in this article we study the homological properties of the squarefree powers of squarefree monomial ideals that are not necessarily quadratic.
 To this end, we begin our investigation with the squarefree monomial ideals attached to simplicial trees.
 In \cite{F1}, Faridi introduced simplicial trees as a natural generalization of trees in the context of graphs.
 In the language of hypergraphs, simplicial trees correspond to totally balanced hypergraphs, \cite[Theorem 3.2]{HHTZ}, that is the hypergraphs without any ``special" cycles.
 We direct reader to \cite[Chapter 5]{B}, for more details.